Menu

 • Will you study for QTS or PGCE with QTS?

 • For most trainees, we recommend the PGCE route.
-PGCE is not a bolt on and is fully integrated with your practical classroom-based training.
+PGCE studies are fully integrated with your practical classroom-based training and it's the route taken by most trainees, both on full time and part time routes.

 • In a limited number of cases - for example, if you are training via a salaried route and have other responsibilities - the QTS route might be more manageable.